ebuka-ezewuzie/PHP-data-access-methods-code-generator/README.md

 2) Copy the script to a directory on your webserver.

 3) Run the script on a browser as http://serverhost:port/anydirectory/test_codegen.php.
 Note: replace 'serverhost', 'port' and 'anydirectory' with the appropriate values as it applies to your webserver and application directory

+4) Copy the auto generated PHP methods and functions code on the browser and use in your project